henfiber/getdata-project/README.md

 [Data](http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Synopsis
-This file will result in a tidy version of the "Human Activity Recognition Using Smartphones Dataset" supplied for the assignment.
+This project will result in a tidy version of the "Human Activity Recognition Using Smartphones Dataset" supplied for the assignment.

 ##Download Data